thomashypertrack/docs/live-location/webhooks.md

 ```
 ### Conclusion

-Once you complete steps above, you will be getting Live Location on Webhook location change events for each device that belongs to you account.
+Once you complete steps above, you will be getting Live Location on Webhook location change events sent to your HTTPS endpoint for each device that belongs to you account.